 Researchers from Tula State University, together with colleagues from Irkutsk, have made significant progress in the development of so-called "living batteries."

 Electricity in these devices is generated by natural biochemical processes occurring in plants and microorganisms.
-These installations, known as plant-microbial fuel cells (PMFCs), are not only environmentally friendly, but can also be used to treat wastewater.
-Their operation is based on two electrodes: the anode provides electron movement, stimulated by the activity of plant cells and bacteria, and water is released at the cathode.
+These installations, known as plant-microbial fuel cells (PMFCs), are not only environmentally friendly, but can also be used for wastewater treatment.
+Their operation is based on two electrodes: the anode provides the movement of electrons, stimulated by the activity of plant cells and bacteria, and water is released at the cathode.

 The main problem was the slow cathode reaction, which is usually accelerated with catalysts.
-Until now, expensive platinum has been used for this, which limited the introduction of technologies.
+Until now, expensive platinum was used for this, which limited the introduction of technologies.

 We replaced platinum with more affordable manganese dioxide, and this made it possible to increase the power by almost one and a half times — from 20 to 33 mW/m², and also reduce the internal resistance of the system